List of The Flash characters: General Wade Eiling

 General Wade Eiling (portrayed by Clancy Brown; season 1) is a general with an interest in metahumans, who he wants to use for the U.S. Army, and has a history with S.T.A.R.
 Labs.
-Eiling learns of Barry's identity as the Flash, however, Thawne gives the general to Grodd to be placed under the gorilla's control.
+Eiling learns of Barry's identity as the Flash, however, Thawne gives the general to Grodd to be placed under Grodd's control.
 After being freed by the Flash, he and Barry form a grudging respect despite their enmity.

 Martin Stein

 Martin Stein (portrayed by Victor Garber; seasons 1–4 and 9) is a nuclear physicist focused on transmutation and is half of Firestorm.
 He remains in control of Firestorm during the initial merging, though Ronnie Raymond occasionally takes control for brief moments.
 The two learn to control their powers and separate at will.
 After the Reverse-Flash's demise, Stein serves as Team Flash's scientific advisor and encourages Cisco to accept his metahuman powers.
 After finding that his body is too unstable to fully support the Firestorm matrix, he gains a new partner in Jefferson Jackson.
 After they join the Legends, he discovers that he now has a daughter, Lily, due to both Barry's and his own respective time-traveling actions; he never had a child due to his fear of being as neglectful as his father and his commitment to work in the previous timeline.
 Stein is killed when the heroes try to escape from Earth-X.